- The collections are organized the way they were received and are not re-arranged to fit a specific filing scheme.

 - Use this web site to identify the materials you will need to conduct your research.

-- The Nixon staff can point you in the right research direction, but cannot perform substantive research for you.
+- Nixon Library staff can point you in the right research direction, but cannot perform substantive research for you.

 The Guide to Holdings a comprehensive list of Nixon Library collections.
 The Guide provides brief descriptions for processed and unprocessed collections and links to finding aids, inventories, and online content.